 Federal Income Tax Purposes Sample Clauses

 Federal Income Tax Purposes.
-The Seller intends to treat the transactions contemplated under this Agreement as a sale of the Receivables to the Trust for federal income tax purposes.
-The Trustee intends to cause to be filed all returns or reports on behalf of the Trust in a manner consistent with such treatment.
+The Seller intends to treat the transactions contemplated under this Agreement as a sale of the Receivables to the Purchaser for federal income tax purposes.
+The Purchaser and the Trustee intend to cause to be filed all returns or reports in a manner consistent with such treatment.

 Federal Income Tax Purposes.
 The Seller intends to treat the transactions contemplated under this Agreement as a sale of the Receivables to the Trust for federal income tax purposes, subject to the retention by the Seller of a stripped coupon therein as described in Section 1286 of the Code.
 The Seller intends to cause to be filed all returns or reports in a manner consistent with such treatment.
 In addition, the Seller intends to treat each other trust created under the Amended and Restated Master Trust Agreement as an entity separate from the Trust for federal income tax purposes.
 Further, the Seller intends to treat the Reserve Fund as property separate from any interest in any trust the Seller may acquire, including but not limited to any interest in the Excess Receipts.